Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 ### Crowds And Unity DOTS

 Crowds _internally_ uses the Unity "Data Oriented Tech Stack" (ECS, Jobs, Burst compiler) to simulate all the agents efficiently.
-However, to use Crowds **you do not need to understand DOTS**, all the complexity of it is contained within Crowds and is presented as a set of easy to use MonoBehaviours.
+However, to use Crowds **you do not need to understand DOTS**!
+All the complexity of it is contained within Crowds and is presented as a set of easy to use MonoBehaviours.
 If you are not using the ECS to build your game you can simply ignore any parts of this documentation which mention the ECS.